-Fry recorded an 18:08.91 clocking to slip past teammate Nikki Overton (So., Gresham, Ore.), who set the standing record of 18:11.26 at last season's conference championship meet.
+Fry recorded an 18:08.91 clocking to slip past teammate Nikki Overton (Jr., Gresham, Ore.), who set the standing record of 18:11.26 at last season's conference championship meet.

 Fry placed fifth in Sunday's test of mental and physical endurance, scoring 14 team points for Linfield.
 Overton, who battled a respiratory infection throughout the meet, placed eighth in 18:26.72.

-Maggie May (Sr., Aberdeen, Wash.), Tori Nickerson (Jr., Oak Harbor, Wash.) and Caitlin Duffner (So., Issaquah, Wash.) also accounted for team points for the Linfield women on Sunday.
+Maggie May, Tori Nickerson and Caitlin Duffner (Jr., Issaquah, Wash.) also accounted for team points for the Linfield women on Sunday.

 May shaved nearly a full second off her top time in the women's 200 backstroke in 2:12.28 to earn 10th place.
 Nickerson claimed 12th place, improving two places over her seeded position in the women's 200 breaststroke in a career-best time of 2:31.99.
 Duffner scored four team points with a 13th place showing in the 200 butterfly.
 Her preliminary time of 2:19.67 was a personal best by nearly 10 full seconds.

-Linfield's men cheered point-scoring races by Lee Rivers (Sr., Renton, Wash.), Ian White (So., Kailua, Hawaii) and Christopher Hu (Fr., Hilo, Hawaii).
+Linfield's men cheered point-scoring races by Lee Rivers, Ian White (Jr., Kailua, Hawaii) and Christopher Hu (So., Hilo, Hawaii).

 Rivers raced to a 1:58.76 result in the men's 200 backstroke, capping a successful meet for the Linfield senior.
 Earning 12th place in the 100 freestyle was White, who clocked 48.63.
 Hu, a freshman, swam to a season-best time while placing 15th in the men's 200 butterfly.
 Clocking 2:08.50 in the finals, Hu enjoyed almost a four-second improvement over his entry time.